Make Thyme Tea for freediving and boosting your immunity.

 Thyme Water.

-I'll use the whole bunch of fresh clippings in a 1litre glass vessel of water and place them in the fridge for at least 8-10hrs to infuse.
-You can also add fresh clementines or lemons to add more flavours into your water.
+I'll use the whole bunch of fresh clippings in a 1-litre glass vessel of water and place them in the fridge for at least 8-10 hours to infuse.
+You can also add fresh clementines or lemons to add more flavour to your water.
 Infused water is a great way to stay hydrated in the summer months but this also tastes refreshing for any other day.
 This mixture is good for 3-4 days.
 Once I drink the full litre I refill with water and may swap out the citrus fruits with fresher ones.
 Note that the medical properties deplete when it gets diluted again.

-You can also use 2-4 tablespoon of dried thyme in 1litre of water in a teabag to make infused water which I found to be good for up to 3 days.
-You can cold-infuse your water with dried herbs in the fridge which takes 8-10hrs.
+You can also use 2-4 tablespoons of dried thyme in 1 litre of water in a teabag to make infused water which I found to be good for up to 3 days.
+You can cold-infuse your water with dried herbs in the fridge which takes 8-10 hours.

 I try to drink this tea 3-4 times a week, especially on days when I feel congestion starts.
 It has helped me clear away the extra mucus and makes it more comfortable to fall asleep at night.
 I recommend making the tea version with the dried leaves as I find that works better.